-Typically cajun seasonings is a blend of garlic powder, onion powder, paprika, cayenne pepper, dried thyme, black pepper and salt.
+Typically cajun seasoning is a blend of garlic powder, onion powder, paprika, cayenne pepper, dried thyme, black pepper, and salt.
 You can make it at home or grab a jar on your next grocery shopping trip.

 Can you eat the salmon skin?